quicwg/base-drafts/draft-ietf-quic-http.md

 ({{request-response}}).

 Multiplexing of requests is performed using the QUIC stream abstraction, described in Section 2 of {{QUIC-TRANSPORT}}.
-Each request and response consumes a single QUIC stream.
+Each request-response pair consumes a single QUIC stream.
 Streams are independent of each other, so one stream that is blocked or suffers packet loss does not prevent progress on other streams.